DEV Community

 • Budget (GPT-OSS-120B): ~$29/month

-The budget model saves you $12/month over frontier for a 1.3-point accuracy drop (not including adjustments from my human review).
-Nemotron costs more than both while scoring lower.
+The budget model saves you $13/month over the higher cost model for roughly a 3.6-point accuracy drop.
+Nemotron costs more than both while scoring lower on average.
 The thinking tokens make it the worst value for this particular task.

-If we scale this to 1M postings, the spread becomes roughly $422 vs $661 vs $289 per month, which makes the cost penalty for the reasoning model much more visible.
+If we scale this to 1M postings, the spread becomes roughly $420 vs $683 vs $287 per month, which makes the cost penalty for the reasoning model more visible.

-Now, you may be thinking about the latency of the budget model (2.3s vs 0.7s), which would matter more if this were user-facing and synchronous.
+Now, you may be thinking about the latency of the budget model as it was consistently slower.
+This would matter more if this were user-facing and synchronous.
 In this case, there is no reason the end user needs to trigger extraction and wait on it directly, so batching is a reasonable fit.

-I'd skip the reasoning model for this kind of extraction.
-Nemotron's chain-of-thought was sometimes useful when handling ambiguous formatting, but for structured output the extra reasoning cost was not justified by the measured quality here.
+I would be more cautious about claiming OpenAI is definitively better than Nemotron on quality alone.
+Under this strict scorer, those two were close enough that second place flipped once across the three runs.
+Ultimately, I would still skip the reasoning model for this kind of extraction.
+Nemotron's thinking was sometimes useful extracting from ambiguous formatting, but for structured output the extra cost was not justified by the measured quality here.

 Final thoughts

-I relied on the same system prompt and changes here could impact results and are worth exploring.
+I also used the same system prompt for all models and test runs.
+Prompt variations could impact results and are worth exploring.

 What you evaluate will depend on your final product as well.
 Your structured extraction problem might have different failure modes and need different scoring weights than mine.